top of page

 • What is the Methodist Church?

-In the eighteenth century, the first people to be called ‘Methodists’ were friends in Oxford.
-They were serious about their faith and met regularly for Bible study, prayer and Holy Communion.
-It was this ‘methodical’ approach that gave rise to the name.
-One of them was John Wesley, who started the movement that eventually became the Methodist Church.
-In his time, a lot of people went to church just out of habit.
-But Methodists believed that religion should come truly from the heart, and that it had to make a difference to how you lived your life.
+The Methodist Church is a Protestant Church founded in the eighteenth century by John Wesley, his brother Charles and friends in Oxford.
+They met regularly for Bible study, prayer, Holy Communion and discussions about their faith.
+It was this ‘methodical’ approach that gave rise to the name 'Methodists'.
+John Wesley, who started the movement that eventually became the Methodist Church, believed that faith should come truly from the heart, and that it had to make a difference to how you lived your life.
 And this remains true today.
-In Britain, there are around 173,000 Methodists in about 4,300 churches.
-But this is only part of a wider and greater Methodist family.
-With over 60 million Methodists all across the world, you’ll find Methodist or Partner Churches in countries from Antigua to Russia, and from Australia to Zimbabwe.
+With millions of Methodists all across the world, you’ll find Methodist or Partner Churches in countries from Antigua to Russia, and from Australia to Zimbabwe all as part of the wider and greater Methodist family.

 • What do Methodists believe?